ricko2001/Genealogy-scripts/RM -Change source for citation/ReadMe.txt

 To use it:

-*  Create a working folder on your disk, perhaps in the same folder that contains your RM database.
+*  Create a working folder on your disk.

 *  Copy these files from the downloaded zip file to the working folder- ChangeSrcForCitation.exe
       RM-Python-config.ini

-*  Edit the ini file in the working folder to specify the location of the RM file.
+*  Edit the ini file in the working folder to specify the location of the RM file (DBPath).
 (To edit, Open NotePad and drag the ini file onto the NotePad window.)

 *  Double click the ChangeSrcForCitation.exe file to run the utility.